 I love romaine lettuce!
 You can have it as a quick salad or crunchy side dish to impress the in-laws (or your stomach :))

-Lettuce seeds are considered to be one of the easiest to grow in a home garden (Yippie!
+Lettuce seeds are considered to be one of the easiest to grow in a home garden, whether you live in the tropics of Malaysia or the cold rolling hills of Ireland (Yippie!
 Finally found a plant I can’t kill!)

 However, if you want to grow romaine lettuce for the first time, you may have questions such as when to harvest romaine lettuce, when to pick romaine lettuce, or of there are different methods of harvesting romaine lettuce.